agentsoz/synthetic-population/populationbuilder/BuildingProperties/README.md

 ## Build Instructions

 There are 4 maven projects (geo, filemanager, util and BuildingProperties) that needs to be built.
-They are all subprojects of `intg` project.
+They are all subprojects of `populationbuilder` project.
 To build all the projects at once change directory to `buildpopulation/populationbuilder/` and execute below command.

         > mvn clean install